-Cyber-attacks post a significant risk to businesses, costing companies millions and ruining reputations.
+Cyber-attacks pose a significant risk to businesses, costing companies millions and ruining reputations.
 The tactics used by hackers are always evolving so it’s important to make sure you are keeping up.

 Most attacks result from a business and its employees being unprepared or underprepared for a threat.
 But by following the latest cyber security best practices for business and employees you can significantly minimize your risk of a hack.

 Here are 15 tips to get your protection up to speed.

 Cyber Security Best Practices for Businesses and Employees

 Create a written cyber policy that is tailored to the needs of your business.
 Make sure your policy addresses the particular cyber risks facing your company, documenting the steps for your personnel to take for cyber-attack prevention, ongoing threat monitoring and cyber incident response.

 2. Educate Employees on Cyber Safety

 Make education on cyber safety a key part of your employee training.
 Go beyond inserting a few bullet points into an employee handbook that is handed out to new employees.
 Instead, train employees regularly on cyber and data security issues.
 Consider enlisting the help of third-party best practices seminars if available.